 This is the core concept most bettors never see clearly.

 On a single bet at -110, the house edge ("vig") is about 4.5%.
 That's the cost of doing business.
-But with parlays, that vig compounds with each leg you add.
+With parlays, that vig compounds with each leg you add.

 The Numbers Don't Lie